Anant Singh Pathania: Indian independence and Kashmir war

-Lt-Colonel ANANT SINGH PATHANIA, MC (IC-56), 1 Bn.
-The 5th Gorkha Rifles

-The fine achievement of 1/5 RGR during the ZOJILA operations was due entirely to the courage and fine leadership of Lt-Colonel PATHANIA.

-The hardest battle fought by the infantry was in breaking the well-fortified enemy position on [the] 'ANANT' feature.
-The success of this operation was due entirely to Lt-Colonel PATHANIA's personal reconnaissance of the enemy defence and in finding the most suitable routes for the attack of his Bn. on [the] night [of] 14/15 November 1948.
-Throughout the reconnaissance stage and during the attack, this officer personally led his men.
-He was a source of great encouragement to his men.

 Subsequent career and the 1962 Sino-Indian War

 On 14 October 1949, Pathania was promoted to acting brigadier and assigned to supervise the integration of the Saurashtra and Kutch princely state forces into the Indian Army.
 From 1952 to 1956, he served as Director General, Military Intelligence (DGMI) before being given command of a brigade in 1956.
 On 1 July 1959, he was promoted to acting major-general and given a divisional command, with promotion to substantive major-general on 13 December 1960.
 He commanded the National Cadet Corps (NCC) as its Director-General from 6 October 1961 until November 1962.

 At the outbreak of the Sino-Indian War in autumn 1962, Pathania was still Director-General of the NCC.
 In November, when fighting resumed in Arunachal Pradesh, he was abruptly recalled to active service with only a few hours notice.
 He was given command of the 4th Infantry Division, to replace Major-General Niranjan Prasad under whom the division had been badly defeated at Namka Chu in the Tawang district.
 In 2012, The Indian Express discovered that four pages of a 40-page covering note to the still-classified Henderson Brooks–Bhagat Report, a review of the Indian Army's performance during the conflict, mentioned that then-Defence Minister V. K. Krishna Menon had been directly involved in reshuffling senior generals, including Pathania.
 According to the Express, sources mentioned the Report particularly singled out and harshly criticised Pathania's appointment and the performance of the 4th Infantry Division under his command.
 The Report noted that despite Pathania not having commanded troops for a considerable time, he was still appointed a division commander.